RoRoche/AndroidStarter/architecture.md

 }
 ```

-But a question remains: how to get repo from network, parse it and store it in our database?
+But a question remains: how to get a repo from the network, parse it and store it in our database?

 A simple response could be to gather all annotations in the same Java class.
-But we obtain a class with all the responsibilities of both network and database configuration.
+But we obtain a class with the responsibilities of both the network and the database configuration.

 My goal is to keep a class to interact with the network, `DTORepo` ; and one to map the database, `RepoEntity`.
 Basically, they have common fields, with the same names.
 So I need a tool to convert DTO to Entity.
 That's where [Android Transformer](https://github.com/txusballesteros/android-transformer) comes to the rescue: